-  For me, practicing non-monogamy is a way for me to move through the world that attempts to attend to the fact that people loving/connecting/desiring people is a messy, complex, and vulnerable undertaking.
+For me, practicing non-monogamy is a way for me to move through the world and attempt to attend to the fact that people loving, connecting to, and desiring other people is a messy, complex, and vulnerable undertaking.
 It’s a way for me to honor myself.

-  Throughout this exploration of non-monogamy, I have learned that I am primary partner.
-We are always with us.
-This relationship we have with ourselves is the only one that is guaranteed to last for our whole lives.
+Throughout this exploration of non-monogamy, I have learned that I am my own primary partner.
+After all, we are always with ourselves.
+This relationship we have with ourselves is the only one guaranteed to last our whole lives.

-  I began to learn how to treat myself like my most cherished lover.
+In so doing, I have begun to learn how to treat myself like my most cherished lover.

 [Featured Image: Photo of a person with light tan skin and long dark curly hair lying on the leaf-strewn grass.
 They are wearing a grey long-sleeved top with a colorful pink and purple scarf.
 As they look at the viewer they hold a leaf up to their face.
 Source: Pexels.com]